risyasin/restima/README.md

 * supports multiple configuration by Environment name or developer name. useful to apply different config sets while working within a team!

+Notes:
+#####1
-Notes: #1,#2 - MySQL & Sqlite support removed due to unstable output & rookie implementation.
-(Sorry will be added soon)
+MySQL and Sqlite support removed due to unstable output & rookie implementation.

 #### How to Install #####